Employment and Immigration Law Update – Immigration Law during the coronavirus crisis

 No immigration checks are needed if you only have testing or treatment for coronavirus.

 This article is from the March 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For further information please contact Clare Hedges or another member of Birketts' Immigration Team.
+For further information please contact a member of Birketts’ Immigration Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at March 2020.